 Stan Brading practices in the areas of corporate, health care, real estate and tax law, with specialization in tax-exempt bond financing and tax credits.
 He has extensive experience in the representation of health care facilities and has closed over $700 million of tax-exempt bond financings related to such facilities, including assisted living, seniors housing and continuing care retirement communities.
 He also serves as president of several non-profit corporations that own such senior housing facilities.

 In addition, he has specialized expertise in the low-income housing tax credit and entertainment tax credit and the specialized legal issues relating to acquisitions and investments involving these tax credits.
-He has lectured in The Tax Exempt Organizations in Georgia Seminar sponsored by Lorman Education Services from 1997 to 2008 and has spoken on a variety of topics in the Health Law in Georgia Seminar sponsored by the National Business Institute.
+He has lectured frequently in The Tax Exempt Organizations in Georgia Seminar sponsored by Lorman Education Services and has spoken on a variety of topics in the Health Law in Georgia Seminar sponsored by the National Business Institute.
 In addition, he has been a frequent speaker at regional and national conferences on tax exempt bonds, the Low Income Housing Tax Credit and Entertainment Tax Credit.

 Mr. Brading received a B.S. in Accounting from Duke University (cum laude, 1974), and a J.D. from the Washington and Lee School of Law (cum laude, 1979), where he served on the National Moot Court Team.
 He obtained a L.L.M. degree in Taxation from Emory University in 1984, and is also a Certified Public Accountant (inactive).